wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 - ``DELETE /cluster/api/config``: Restore the default configuration of all (or a list) of the cluster nodes.
 - ``DELETE /security/config``: Restore the default security configuration.

-The following settings are hot applied when using the configuration endpoints:

-- behind_proxy_server
-- use_only_authd
-- experimental_features
-- cache (``enabled`` and ``time``)

-To apply changes to different settings, it is necessary to restart each API whose configuration have changed:
+To apply the changes it is necessary to restart each API whose configuration have changed:

   a.
 For Systemd: